Students with Special Needs

 Costs associated with diagnosis, evaluation, and testing are the responsibility of the student except in cases of severe financial need demonstrated to, and upon the recommendation of, the Office of Student Financial Aid.

-Requests for adaptive equipment and/or other accommodation needs for academic purposes will be submitted through the Director of Academic Support.
-The University’s Disability Officer will assess the need and determine whether the University will purchase the adaptive equipment or otherwise accommodate the student’s needs.
-The Disability Officer will report all accommodation requests and actions to the Director of Academic Support and the relevant faculty.
+Requests for adaptive equipment and/or other accommodation needs for academic purposes will be submitted through the University’s Disability Officer, who will assess the need and determine whether the University will purchase the adaptive equipment or otherwise accommodate the student’s needs.
 Appeals of decisions regarding academic accommodation shall be made to the Executive Vice-President, whose decision shall be final.

 How do I receive academic accommodations?

-Possible academic accommodations may include extended test-taking time, special seating, note-takers, readers/books in alternative format, assistance from the Academic Support Center.
-We can help provide information about books on tape, adaptive equipment for physical disabilities, or specialized software.
-Of course, we will work together to determine what is appropriate for you.
+Possible academic accommodations may include extended time for assignments or tests, special seating, course materials in alternative formats, or assistance from the Academic Support Center.
+We will work together to determine what is appropriate for you.

 How do I receive other accommodations?